 Michael Power, Director (1)(2), is a Chartered Financial Analyst and a Professional Engineer registered in Ontario with over 50 years of experience in the mining industry in Canada and worldwide.
-He is a director of Moydow Resources Limited, and Minerex Drilling Contractors Limited, and a former director of Greencastle Resources Ltd. and Conroy Gold.
+He is a director of a director of Atikokan Resources Ltd, and Minerex Drilling Contractors Limited, and a former director of Greencastle Resources Ltd. and Conroy Gold.
 He was formerly Vice President and Secretary of Moydow Mines International Inc., Vice-President of Corporate Development at Hemlo Gold Mines Ltd. and previously Noranda Mines.
-Mr. Power is a member of the Audit Committee, and Chairman of the Remuneration Committee.
+He is a member of the Audit Committee, and Chairman of the Remuneration Committee.

-- (1) Member of the Audit Committee
+- (1)- Member of the Audit Committee

 - (3) Member of the Technical Committee

 - (2) Member of the Remuneration Committee

 - (4) Member of the Nomination Committee